 Outline of sessions

-In this learning unit, the following three indoor sessions are expected to be carried out.
+In this Learning Unit, the following three indoor sessions are expected to be carried out:

-- I. Introduction: introductory discussion, fun games, followed by Task 1. - II.
-Follow-up: discussions in groups (Task 2). - III.
-Refining Documentation and discussions in groups (Task 3).
+- i.
+Introduction: introductory discussion, learning games, followed by Task 1 - ii.
+Follow-up: discussions in groups (Task 2) - iii.
+Refining documentation (Task 3)